Boston Pizza: History

-In 1997, Mark Pacinda was hired to bring the chain to more eastern areas of Canada.
-Once an Eastern Office was opened in Mississauga, another restaurant was opened in Ottawa in September 1998.
-The company later opened a regional office in Laval, Quebec, in April 2004.
-As of December 2023, there are 348 Boston Pizza restaurants in Canada, and over 40 Boston's restaurants in the U.S. and Mexico.
+In 1997, Mark Pacinda was hired to attempt a further expansion into Eastern Canada.
+A regional office and restaurant were opened in Mississauga in 1997, followed by another restaurant in Ottawa in September 1998.
+The company later opened another regional office in Laval, Quebec, in April 2004.
+As of December 2023, there are 372 Boston Pizza restaurants in Canada, and over 50 Boston's restaurants in the U.S. and Mexico.

 Boston's

 Boston's is the U.S. and Mexican version of the Boston Pizza franchise.
 In 1998, a U.S. headquarters was set up in Dallas, Texas.
-The Boston Pizza name was changed to Boston's The Gourmet Pizza, Restaurant and Sports Bar that same year.
-Boston's had over 30 stores in the U.S. and four in Mexico.
+The Boston Pizza name was changed to Boston's: The Gourmet Pizza, Restaurant and Sports Bar that same year.
+Boston's had over 30 stores in the U.S. and 22 in Mexico.

 Promotional branding

-As part of an advertising campaign created by ZIP communication, during the first round of the 2011 Stanley Cup playoffs, when the Boston Bruins played the Montreal Canadiens, the company temporarily rebranded its Montreal locations as "Montreal Pizza".
+As part of an advertising campaign during the first round of the 2011 Stanley Cup playoffs, when the Boston Bruins played the Montreal Canadiens, the company temporarily rebranded its Montreal locations as "Montreal Pizza".
 In the final round of the playoffs, when the Bruins played the Vancouver Canucks, the company temporarily rebranded its British Columbia locations as "Vancouver Pizza".